-Step 7: Connect to the PostgreSQL Operator
+Step 7: Connect to PGO

-Finally, let's see if we can connect to the PostgreSQL Operator from the pgo client.
-In order to communicate with the PostgreSQL Operator API server, you will first need to set up a port forward to your local environment.
+Finally, let's see if we can connect to the Postgres Operator from the pgo client.
+In order to communicate with the PGO API server, you will first need to set up a port forward to your local environment.